tableau/extensions-api/docs/trex_contributing.md

 Submitting to the Community Portal {#portal}
 ----------------------------------

-**Note:** Before you submit a extension, you'll need a Github account.
+**Note:** Before you submit a extension, you'll need a GitHub account.

 1. Create a fork of the `extensions-api` repository.